gabelepoudre/MinecraftSHS/README.md

 You'll need to try to start once, and then use the download in `/active/current` to change your server.properties.
 These carry over updates

 I'm sure there is lots of missing QOL and outright bugs, but it works for me

+### TODO
+- auto 4:00am restarts (with backup just in case)
+- delete backups more than 48 hours old